The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Once a claim is accepted, the legislation requires you to pay the weekly compensation payments to the injured worker as if they were still at work, on the same pay day and in the same way as you paid their wages prior to their injury or illness.
 Payslips must be provided as usual.

 If you feel that you may be unable to pay an injured worker’s weekly compensation payments in this manner, you should contact your insurer as soon as possible to discuss what options are available.
-If you cannot resolve this matter with your insurer, contact WorkCover WA’s Advice and Assistance on 1300 794 744.
+If you cannot resolve this matter with your insurer, contact our Advice and Assistance Service on 1300 794 744.

 Make sure you keep a record of the date and time you contacted the injured worker, your insurer and WorkCover WA on this matter.